pavalasc/spring-boot-jstree/docs/readMe.txt

-Create Treeview with jsTree plugin and Spring Boot using Thymelef as view
+Create Treeview with jsTree plugin and Spring Boot using Thymeleaf as view